ranand12/blog/_posts/2020-03-05-marksouza.md

 **How does Mark start his day ?**

-He starts his day off by keeping up to date with everything that is happening with his happening across the world and making sure there are no emergencies, followed by cofee
+He starts his day off by keeping up to date with everything that is happening with his happening across the world and making sure there are no emergencies, followed by coffee

 **Mark's journey in Microsoft -**